Washington Report on Middle East Affairs, March 2006, pages 5-6

 If Congressman Waters wants to really appear courageous, let her come out of the closet and take up the just cause of peace and justice for all the people of Palestine and Israel.
 If her Voice were raised on this issue, all of Washington would hear of it by nightfall.

 Richard H. Curtiss, Boynton Beach, FL ❑

 By coincidence, there are two Richard H. Curtisses—both activists on behalf of the Palestinians—writing in this issue.
 They met for the first time many years ago, and probably have ancestors in common, but one (above) usually writes from Boynton Beach, FL and the other (p.
 24) from the Washington, DC area.

 Most of your readers probably know of the 1948 assassination of Count Folke Bernadotte by members of the Stern Gang.
 Less well known is the attemped assassination of John Gunther Dean, our ambassador to Lebanon.

 On Aug.
 27, 1980, the ambassador and members of his family were on their way to the home of the acting president of the American University in Beirut when their three-car motorcade was attacked with rifle fire and grenades.
 The unsuccessful assassins fled, leaving their weapons behind.
 The serial numbers of the weapons showed that they had been made in the U.S. and shipped to Israel.
 In Dean’s own words, “The most likely group behind the attempt were surrogates of Israel.”
 Although both of Dean’s parents were Jewish, he was seen as a defender of Palestinian resistance against Israel.

 As with the attack on the USS Liberty, there was no investigation.
 1980 was an election year.

-See publisher Andrew I. Killgore’s article, “Israel’s Failed Assassination Attempt on U.S. Ambassador Documented,” in the May 2004 Washington Report.
+See publisher Andrew I. Killgore’s article, “Israel’s Failed Assassination Attempt on U.S. Ambassador Documented,” in the May 2004 Washington Report on Middle East Affairs.